the-cc-dev/fieldmaster/readme.txt

 == Installation ==

-1. Upload 'fields-api' to the '/wp-content/plugins/' directory
+1. Upload 'fieldmaster' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on the new menu item "Fields API" and create your first Custom Field Group!
+3. Click on the new menu item "FieldMaster" and create your first Custom Field Group!
 4. Your custom field group will now appear on the page / post / template you specified in the field group's location rules!
 5. Read the documentation to display your data.